-The purpose of this Guidance is to provide clarity and direction to mortgage broker/lender license applicants under the Idaho Residential Mortgage Practices Act (Act) regarding financial analysis requirements for licensure.
+The purpose of this Guidance is to provide clarity and direction to mortgage broker and lender license applicants (License Applicants) under the Idaho Residential Mortgage Practices Act (Act) regarding financial analysis requirements for licensure.
 The federal Secure and Fair Enforcement for Mortgage Licensing Act (SAFE Act), adopted by Congress in July 2008 in response to the U.S. subprime mortgage crisis, established minimum standards for the licensing and regulation of mortgage loan originators (MLOs).
-While the SAFE Act required certain financial standards for MLOs, it did not establish minimum financial standards for the mortgage brokers/lenders that employ MLOs.
+While the SAFE Act required certain financial standards for MLOs, it did not establish minimum financial standards for the License Applicants that employ MLOs.

-Idaho Code § 26-31-206 (2)(a) requires that mortgage broker/lender license applicants demonstrate financial responsibility, character, and fitness in order to warrant the belief that the business will be operated honestly and fairly when offering financial services to the citizens of Idaho.
-In order to verify that mortgage broker/lender licensees meet this standard, their loan and business records, including financial statements, are subject to periodic examination by the Department.
+Idaho Code § 26-31-206(2)(a) requires that License Applicants demonstrate financial responsibility, character, and fitness in order to warrant the belief that the business will be operated honestly and fairly when offering financial services to the citizens of Idaho.
+To verify that licensees continue to meet this standard, their loan and business records, including financial statements, are subject to periodic examination by the Department.

-To ensure that mortgage broker/lender license applicants meet Idaho's minimum financial fitness standards, they must file unaudited financial statements through the Nationwide Multistate Licensing System (NMLS).
+To ensure that License Applicants meet Idaho's minimum financial fitness standards, they must file unaudited financial statements through the Nationwide Multistate Licensing System (NMLS).
 Start-up companies will be required to file only an initial Statement of Condition or a Balance Sheet.
 The reporting criteria and review standards identified below meet recognized Generally Accepted Accounting Principles (GAAP) and are part of the Multi-State Mortgage Committee's (MMC) examination guidelines.

-The following standards will be used to evaluate financial statements required to be submitted as part of the mortgage broker/lender license application process in Idaho:
+The below standards will be used to evaluate financial statements required to be submitted as part of the application process in Idaho.